Covid-19 coronavirus lockdown: Air NZ pleads with no show passengers to cancel bookings

 • Covid-19 coronavirus, alert level 3, lockdown: PM says tens of thousands of lives at stake as New Zealand braces for level 4

-"This will allow New Zealanders seeking to return home to do so prior to the country moving to alert level four," an airline spokesman said
+"This will allow New Zealanders seeking to return home to do so prior to the country moving to alert level 4," an airline spokesman said

-The Government announced yesterday that New Zealanders would be forced into four weeks of self-isolation from 11.59pm on Wednesday in an attempt to stop the deadly spread of Covid19.
+The Government announced yesterday that New Zealanders would be forced into four weeks of isolation from 11.59pm on Wednesday in an attempt to stop the deadly spread of Covid19.

 The unprecedented measures include limiting all non-essential domestic travel and a complete shut down of all non-essential services like restaurants, bars, cafes, gyms, movie theatres and libraries.